-What is a less perceptible difference between the two sentences in the English ('for it is their mortal enemy' and 'which is fatal to it') is therefore transformed into a more marked contrast in the Japanese, that between the in-your-face expression なぜなら...だからである naze nara... dakara de aru and the more subtle で de.
+What is an unobtrusive difference between the two sentences in the English ('for it is their mortal enemy' and 'which is fatal to it') is transformed into a more marked contrast in Japanese, that between the in-your-face expression なぜなら...だからである naze nara... dakara de aru and the more subtle で de.

 Other peculiarities of the Japanese are: